felixtan/election-map-backend/README.md

 Backend for [politics-map](https://github.com/felixtan/politics-map-web-client) clients.

 ## Config
 Make a `config` directory in the root and a `mongo.js` file inside of it.
-It should export a mongodb connection string like this:
+It should export a mongodb connection string for the database like this:
 ```javascript
 {
   uri: "mongodb://<username>:<password>@<host>:<port>/<dbname>"